TGAC/RAMPART/doc/source/installation.rst

 * GIT
 * Maven 3
 * JDK v1.7+
-* Sphinx (If you would like to compile this documentation)
+* Sphinx and texlive (If you would like to compile this documentation.
+If these are not installed you must comment out the create-manual execution element from the pom.xml file.)

 You also need to make sure that the system to are compiling on has internet access, as it will try to automatically incorporate any required java dependencies via maven.
 Now type the following::